Employing Namespaces in TypeScript to encapsulate your data

 const ross: MyLibA.Person = MyLibA.getPerson("Ross", 30);

-In the above example, we are exporting the Person interface from the MyLibA namespace, therefore we can use MyLibA.Person in a type annotation expression.
+In this example, we are exporting the Person interface from the MyLibA namespace, therefore we can use MyLibA.Person in a type annotation expression.
 However, since MyLibA.Person is a type, it won’t exist in the compiled JavaScript code.

 // a.js